 Step 3: Make Extra Payments

 You can also top up your 52-week savings with some easy ways to make money online.
-One of the fastest ways to earn extra cash is by getting a cash back credit card, which allows you to earn a percentage of your spending back in cash.
-For instance, with the Tangerine Money-Back Credit Card, you can earn up to 2% unlimited cash back on everyday purchases charged to the card.
-It’s simple: cash back rewards are earned automatically and paid monthly to your Tangerine savings account or applied to your credit card balance.
+For instance, a fast way to earn extra cash is by getting a cash back credit card, which allows you to earn a percentage of your spending back in cash.

 Step 4: Use Visuals

 Visualization is a powerful tool.
 Many people find success in using a chart or graphic to keep track of their progress.
-It will help motivate you to continue new savings habit.
+It will help motivate you to continue your new savings habits.

 For visualizations, check out Map Your Progress.
 It can create graphics you can fill in with colours every time you do something.
 For example, this graphic of a heart has 52 “swirls” that you can colour in each week that you meet your savings goal.
 It’s fun and keeps you motivated.